 His second world title

-"I am obviously satisfied with my season, because it was not so easy with my foot injury (see below).
-The level has increased a lot in enduro.
+"I'm obviously satisfied with my season, because it wasn't so easy with my foot injury (editor's note: see below).
+The level has risen enormously in enduro.
 Today, you have to be ultra regular to hope to win.
-It's impossible to miss a race, because you immediately pay for it in the ranking.
-This year, Morgane really pushed me throughout the season.
-She has been very consistent and has always been in the best times in the stages.
+It's impossible to miss out on a race, because you immediately pay for it in the rankings.
+This year, Morgane really pushed me all season long.
+In fact, she's been very consistent, setting the fastest stage times every time.
 This rivalry with her and the other women on the circuit pushes us all to the top.
-It's good because it makes the discipline progress.
-It's the same thing in cross-country, the races are very close for the women and it pushes everyone up.
+It's good because it helps the discipline to progress.
+It's the same thing in cross-country, the races are very close among the women and that pushes everyone to the top."

 France's victory in the Nations Trophy

-"I love this end-of-season event that brings together competitors under the colors of their country and not those of their sponsors as usually the rest of the year.
-In enduro, we don't start at the same time so there's not really a direct rivalry with the competitors.
-Even if we are opponents, everyone encourages each other.
-We push each other all year long, so when we are a team, we are even more united.
-We share the race, we try to know how we are going to drive on each stage, how we can build our strategy.
-Even if Morgane was my main competitor this year, I teamed up with her and Mélanie Pugin and we all gave it our all to win."
+"I love this end-of-season event, which brings competitors together under the colors of their country and not those of their sponsors, as is usually the case the rest of the year.
+In enduro, we don't start at the same time, so there's not really any direct rivalry with the competitors.
+Even though we're rivals, everyone encourages each other.
+We push each other all year round, so when we're a team, we're even closer.
+We share the race, we try to find out how we're going to drive on each special stage, how we can build our strategy.
+Even though Morgane was my main competitor this year, I teamed up with her and Mélanie Pugin and we all gave it our all to win."

 His foot injury during an e-bike race in Valberg

-"It's obvious that this injury marked my year.
-The branch went into the top of my foot and completely pierced it.
+"It's obvious that this injury has marked my year.
+The branch went into the top of my foot and pierced it completely.
 It came out the other side.
-I was lucky in my misfortune that it didn't hit any bones or tendons.
+I was lucky in my misfortune that it didn't hit any bone or tendon.
 It just damaged some nerves.
-At the moment, it is still a bit painful because my nerves are growing back even though my foot is now fully functional.
-It's an injury that causes me to cramp up, especially since in mountain biking you're on your feet for long periods of time.
-During the races of the season that followed my injury, I had to manage with this pain.
-My biggest satisfaction this year is my fourth place in Whistler one month after my mishap.
-I was really happy with this result.
-I had conditioned myself with my mental coach on the fact that I was going to be sore during the event because I was far from having fully recovered.
+Right now, it's still a bit painful because my nerves are growing back, even though my foot is now fully functional.
+It's an injury that gives me cramps, especially when you're on your feet for long periods on a mountain bike.
+In the races following my injury, I had to deal with this pain.
+My greatest satisfaction this year was my fourth place in Whistler a month after my misadventure.
+I was really happy with that result.
+I had conditioned myself with my mental coach to the fact that I was going to be sore during the event, as I was far from having fully recovered.
 In the end, fourth place was way beyond my expectations."

 The off-season and the next objectives

 "During the off-season, I like to take a break from competition.
-I'll take two or three weeks off with just a little running and trail running.
-And then I will quickly attack my preparation because we start early in March.
-Next season, there is also a big change with Discovery Sports which will be the new promoter and broadcaster of the MTB World Cups.
-For enduro, it will allow us to reach a wider audience.
-We are starting to talk about this discipline in more mainstream media and not only specialized on mountain biking.
-On our side, we will be able to benefit from the diffusion that downhill and cross-country mountain biking had.
-This will allow us to get a little more media exposure.
-As for my athletic goals, with everything that has happened to me in the last two seasons, I have come to understand that the plan I had in mind at the beginning doesn't always work out the way it was intended.
+I'll take two or three weeks off with just a bit of running and trail running.
+And then, I'll quickly attack my preparation because we start again early in March.
+Next season, there's also a big change with Discovery Sports becoming the new promoter and broadcaster of the MTB World Cups.
+For enduro, this will enable us to reach a wider audience.
+In fact, we're starting to hear about this discipline in more mainstream media, not just those specializing in mountain biking.
+For our part, we'll be able to benefit from the same coverage as downhill and cross-country mountain biking.
+This will enable us to capture a little more media attention.
+As for my sporting goals, with everything that's happened to me over the last two seasons, I've come to realize that the plan I had in mind at the start doesn't always turn out the way I planned.
 I just want to feel good physically and in my head.
 The goal is to be at 100% by the time I hit the stages."

 The support of Private Sport Shop

-"I do a lot of different sports and that's why it's a real plus to be supported by Private Sport Shop.
-In addition to the fact that I practice almost all cycling disciplines, I do ski touring, snowboarding or even surfing as I did before the Crans-Montana event in Switzerland on the artificial wave of Alaïa Bay.
+"I do lots of different sports, and that's another reason why it's a real plus to be supported by Private Sport Shop.
+Apart from the fact that I practice just about every cycling discipline, I also go cross-country skiing, snowboarding or even surfing, as I was able to do before the Crans-Montana event in Switzerland on the Alaïa Bay artificial wave.
 Yes, I never really stop."